-Rule Definitions of Behaviors consequence • For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of St by Th ne Responsibilities as a 17.
-Students who engage in unwanted touching of another school community member either with their own body or with an object.
+Rule Definitions of Behaviors C Consequence ce Levels S For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of St by Th Responsibilities as a 17.
+Inappropriate touch Students who engage in unwanted touching of another school community member either with their own body or with an object.
 Examples can include hugging or other touching that may not be sexual in nature.
 Grades K - 12 Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 18.
 Bullying/Cyberbullying Bullying is repeated intentional conduct (physical, psychological, verbal, nonverbal, written, or electronic) that is directed at another student or students.
 It could happen in or outside of a school setting, is severe, persistent or pervasive, and has one of the following effects: (1) substantially interfere with a student's education, (2) creates a hostile learning environment, or (3) substantially disrupts school operation.
 Bullying occurs within an interpersonal relationship where there is an imbalance of power (e.g., one person is physically larger, stronger, mentally quicker, or socially more powerful).
 Cyberbullying occurs through electronic communication devices including but not limited to social networking, e-mail, instant messaging, text messages, tweets, blogs, photo and video sharing, chat rooms, dash boards, or web sites.
 Grades K - 12 1.
-Youth Court Grades 3-12 Could warrant a long-term suspension, of 4 or more days.
+Youth Court Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12